-Plan Category Number of Securities to be issued upon the exercise of outstanding awards 0 1 Number of awards available for future issuance under equity compensation plans 1,879,875 shares of Common Stock (1) 102.5 units, for aggregate principal N/A N/A
+Plan Category Number of Securities to be issued upon the exercise of outstanding awards 0 0 1 Number of awards available for future issuance under equity compensation plans Equity Compensation plans not approved by stockholders: Consulting agreements and employment compensation arrangements disclosed above Stock (1) 102.5 units, for aggregate principal N/A N/A

-Equity Compensation plans approved by stockholders:2017 Stock Option Plan 6,211,667 None under 2017 Stock Option Plan; all future options to be issued under 2020 Equity Incentive Plan (as described in this Proxy Statement)
+Equity Compensation plans 6,211,667 \$0.241 None under 2017 Stock Option Plan; all future options to approved by stockholders:2017 be issued under 2020 Equity Incentive Plan (as described Stock Option Plan in this Proxy Statement)

-- (1) These shares were issued as compensation for services to officers in lieu of cash pursuant to their consulting agreements and grants approved by the Board of Directors. - (2) These private placement units were issued for services rendered by officers in lieu of cash pursuant to grants approved by the Board of Directors.
+(1) These shares were issued as compensation for services to officers in lieu of cash pursuant to their consulting agreements and grants approved by the Board of Directors.

+(2) These private placement units were issued for services rendered by officers in lieu of cash pursuant to grants approved by the Board of Directors.